kapple19/ThermalNoise.jl/README.md

-# Simple Thermal Noise Implementation
+# ThermalNoise.jl
-Implementation of equations reviewed by [Readhead 2014], in MATLAB and Julia.
+A simple implementation of equations reviewed by [Readhead 2014], in MATLAB and Julia.
+Not a Julia package.

 Run the interactive Julia Pluto script using [Pluto-on-Binder][Binder]!